nodists/nodist/README.md

 If you still cannot run nodist you may also need amend your ExecutionPolicy setting.

-**Warning:** Please ensure you understand the risks associated with the different execution policies by first reviewing [about_Execuution_Policies - Microsoft Docs](http://go.microsoft.com/fwlink/?LinkID=135170)
+**Warning:** Please ensure you understand the risks associated with the different execution policies by first reviewing [about_Execution_Policies - Microsoft Docs](http://go.microsoft.com/fwlink/?LinkID=135170)

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned